DangerCove/dangercove.com/source/privacy/index.markdown

 - Personal contact information.
 - The contents of the support request.

-Please refer to the FreshWorks' privacy statement for more information: [https://www.freshworks.com/privacy/](https://www.freshworks.com/privacy/).
+Please refer to the FreshWorks privacy statement for more information: [https://www.freshworks.com/privacy/](https://www.freshworks.com/privacy/).

+<h2>Crash Reporting</h2>

+Crash reports are gathered by [HockeyApp](https://www.hockeyapp.net) on opt-in basis only.
+HockeyApp is a Microsoft owned, US based platform that stores crash reports that you can choose to submit through our apps.
+They provide the following services for Danger Cove products:

+- Storage of crash reports.
+- HockeyApp stores the following information to facilitate the crash reporting:
+- The contents of the crash report.
+- Personal contact information.

+Please refer to the HockeyApp privacy statement for more information: [https://www.hockeyapp.net/privacy](https://www.hockeyapp.net/privacy).

 <h2>What we collect</h2>